BM-K/Korean-MTEB-Retrieval-Evaluators/README.md

 # Korean-MTEB-Retrieval-Evaluators
 This repository provides two command-line evaluators for Korean retrieval tasks on [MTEB](https://huggingface.co/spaces/mteb/leaderboard): <br>
-- `evaluate_splade.py` — a sparse evaluator that builds an inverted index over SPLADE document vectors for fast lookup.
+- `evaluate_splade.py` - a sparse evaluator that builds an inverted index over SPLADE document vectors for fast lookup.
-- `evaluate_dense.py` — a dense evaluator that encodes the corpus once with `SentenceTransformer` and runs batched semantic search.
+- `evaluate_dense.py` - a dense evaluator that encodes the corpus once with `SentenceTransformer` and runs batched semantic search.
+- `evaluate_reranker.py` - a hybrid pipeline that generates SPLADE candidates and then re-ranks them with a Cross-Encoder / HF Transformers reranker

-Both scripts plug into MTEB and BEIR’s `EvaluateRetrieval`, reporting standard IR metrics (NDCG, MAP, Recall, Precision, and MRR) and the measured search time.
+All scripts plug into MTEB and BEIR’s `EvaluateRetrieval`, reporting standard IR metrics (NDCG, MAP, Recall, Precision, and MRR) and measured timings (e.g., search time).

 ## Features
 ### Common
 - **MTEB integration** restricted to retrieval tasks via a custom evaluator (`*MTEB.select_tasks`).
 - **Metrics & outputs**: NDCG@{1,3,5,10}, MAP@{…}, Recall@{…}, Precision@{…}, MRR@{…}; adds `"search_time"` to the result dict.
 Optional `--save_predictions` writes top-k results to JSON.
-- **Output folder layout**: results are written under `<output_folder>/<normalized_model_name>/`.
+- **Output folder layout**: results are written under `<output_folder>/<normalized_model_name>/` (or `<splade>__<reranker>` for reranking).

 ### SPLADE evaluator (evaluate_splade.py)
 - **Inverted index**: documents are encoded with `SparseEncoder.encode_document` and only non-zero token weights are stored per token id.